apache/nuttx/configs/sama5d4-ek/README.txt

           gdb> load nuttx
           gdb> mon reg pc (make sure that the PC is 0x200040 gdb> ... and debug ...

+    STATUS:  I don't have a working SAM-BA at the moment and there are issues with my AT25BOOT (see above).
+I currently work around these issues by putting DRAMBOOT on a microSD card (as boot.bin).
+The RomBOOT loader does boot that image without issue.

   nsh: